jabadiagm/MSXgoauld_tn20k/README.md

 Tips:
 * Use turned pins in header to avoid damages in Z80 socket
 ![turned header](/torneados.jpg)
 * Diode avoids hdmi plug from powering the MSX, but causes a voltage drop.
-If tang doesn't boot, bridge the diode and rememeber to remove hdmi cable when not using
+If tang doesn't boot, bridge the diode and remember to remove hdmi cable when not using
 ![diode](/diodo.jpg)
 * When soldering headers, start with the inner one (Z80)
 * Firmwares: start with the less demanding (Z80 + V9958), this is the one that works with most of the tangs